 What you are left with is a "Cost of Living Index" by taking the average rank of each of these metrics for each city.

 So we used that cost of living index in order to rank all of the 253 places in Ohio that have more than 5,000 people.

 The place with the lowest cost of living in Ohio according to the data is Bellevue.
 You can download the data here.

 There You Have It Mr. Or Mrs. Ohio Cheapskate

 If you're looking at the cost of living numbers in Ohio, this is an accurate list of the most affordable places to live in Ohio for 2020.

 Here's a look at the most expensive cities in Ohio according to the data:

 For more Ohio reading, check out:

-- These Are The 10 Best Places To Retire In Ohio For 2018
+- Best Places To Buy A House In Ohio

 - Best Places To Raise A Family In Ohio